100 Stories

 After a few hundred meters walk past the second traffic light, you will come to a small fork in the road.
 The way to the right takes you directly to Kintaikyo and the river.
 The way to your left takes you through a small, residential area and straight into a Buddhist temple at the road’s end.
 You can enter the grounds if you wish and look around.

-Continue straight on and you will come to a Shinto Shrine where you can make offerings and prayers.
+Continue straight on and you will come to a Shinto shrine where you can make offerings and prayers.

 The Bridge

 I have been to the park and bridge many times, and each time I discover something new.
-This is a fabulous place to just hang out, picnic,read, or just relax and take a nap.
+This is a fabulous place to just hang out, picnic, read, or just relax and take a nap.
 To people outside of Iwakuni this place is an undiscovered gem!

 Moment of Joy

 For me, I was quickly taken in by the vision of the bridge spanning 5 separate arches across the river in the mid-afternoon sun.
 It was elegant simplicity at its most poignant moment.
 The bridge struck me as both an engineering masterpiece and a brilliant and useful addition to the utility of crossing the river in the 17th century on a normal day.
 No colors, decorations, or adornments.
 Just a simple, unique bridge sitting in the sun in harmony with its setting – just as it has done for almost 400 years.
-You can almost visualize the Edo era and people crossing the bridge, going about their daily routine.
+You can almost visualize the Edo Period and people crossing the bridge, going about their daily routine.

-For me simple is always best, and the initial view of Kintaikyo just filled me with simple appreciation of its creation and functionality.
+For me, simple is always best, and the initial view of Kintaikyo just filled me with simple appreciation of its creation and functionality.
 I felt an immediate connection to the river and bridge; the view and its surroundings evoked a short but sweet wash of joy and pleasure at getting to see it!

 Commune with Nature